-Finding the right auto insurance for your business can feel like you’re trying to solve some great mystery.
-You spend weeks sleuthing around the internet or neck deep in a pile of documents, trying to decipher the difference between personal and commercial auto insurance.
+Finding the right auto insurance coverage for your business can feel like you're trying to solve some great mystery.
+You spend weeks sleuthing around the internet or neck deep in a pile of documents, trying to decipher the difference between personal auto vs. commercial auto insurance.

 As cinematic as that sounds, it's actually pretty simple.
 We'll break it down for you.

 What is personal car insurance?